Meg-Div/BackendProject/README.md

 (<a href="https://dev.to/megdiv">Blog</a>, <a href="https://github.com/Meg-Div">GitHub</a>)
 </p>
 <p align="center">Peter and Meg created Vote while enrolled within the Web Developer program at DigitalCrafts. </p>
-<p align="center">Peter’s focus was primarily on UX design and frontend and Meg’s focus was primarily on Project Management and the backend.</p>
+<p align="center">Peter’s focus was primarily on UX Design and Frontend and Meg’s focus was primarily on Project Management and Backend.</p>

 ---
 <h2 align="center">Languages/ Technologies:</h2>